 At the heart of HOKA’s signature ride is PROFLY technology, a dual-density midsole innovation designed to deliver the best of both worlds: plush cushioning and powerful propulsion.
 With softer foam in the heel for smooth, shock-absorbing landings and firmer foam in the forefoot for energetic toe-offs, PROFLY makes every stride feel natural, efficient, and incredibly comfortable.

-Simply put, PROFLY gives you cushion where you want it and support where you need it, creating a ride that feels both forgiving and fast.
+In simple terms, PROFLY provides cushioning where desired and support where necessary, resulting in a ride that is both smooth and swift.
 For runners looking to level up in comfort and performance, HOKA’s PROFLY technology is the secret weapon underfoot.

 Early Stage MetaRocker